koordinator-sh/koordinator/docs/proposals/api-machinery/20220707-rename-extended-resource.md

 Koordinator defines extended resource for co-location such as `batch-cpu` and `batch-memory`.
 Due to the limitation of api-server, resources outside the `*kubernetes.io` namespace must be integers and cannot be over-committed (see https://github.com/kubernetes/kubernetes/pull/48922).
-This proposal suggests using `koordinator.kubernetes.io` as the namespace of koordiantor extended resources.
+This proposal suggests using `koordinator.kubernetes.io` as the namespace of koordinator extended resources.

 ### Goals